omtp-software/cookbook_strongSwan-base/README.md

 ## Requirements

-All code from the original strongswan cookbook has been split out into three repositories to better follow best practices.
-These three repositories are named as follows:
+All code from the original strongswan cookbook has been split out into three seperate cookbooks to better follow best practices.
+The three cookbooks included in this new suite have been (re)named as follows:

+- required to build a VPN
-`strongSwan-base`       - sets up a basic StrongSwan server and accompanying networks.
+-- `strongSwan-base`       - sets up a basic StrongSwan server and accompanying networks.
-`strongSwan-scenarios`  - one idempotent location for all available and active scenarios.
+-- `strongSwan-scenarios`  - one idempotent location for all available and active scenarios.
-`strongSwan-pki`        - allows generation of a simplyCA server and cert/key generation and distribution.
+- recommended if you want full functionality of your VPN -- `strongSwan-pki`        - allows generation of a simplyCA server and cert/key generation and distribution.